Cover photo

 K: For some reason, Jeff Mills comes to mind when you talk about her, you know - in his swift changes.

 C: Sure.
 Definitely.
-I mean, it's like the part of that, too, is that there's 2 things that are important to that is one, you have to be sort of fearless in your ability to say, "I'm going to do this."
+I mean, it's like the part of that, too, is that 2 things are important to that is one, you have to be sort of fearless in your ability to say, "I'm going to do this."
 And then the fearlessness comes in part two, which is you have to have a crowd that's up for it.
 And then you have to be fearless with the idea that if you don't have a crowd that's up for it, that's just what it's going to be.

 You know, you may clear a dance floor, but your fearlessness led you to say, "I'm going to do this because I think this is what I want to do."
 And so this is kind of part of what DJing - the sort of give and take with DJing - is in general is, you know, DJing always, to me, is a conversation with an audience.
 So I always show up with a bunch of music I think is going to work that night.
 And then I let that conversation tell me what to play and how to play it; but, sometimes, like with her, what I was saying with Jessica, it's interesting is that you sort of have to be fearless about like, "hey, I may lose everybody here."